BIOS5115 – Current Research in Natural History

 Course content

-This research-oriented special syllabus course combines reading, presentation and discussion of current research topics in natural history.
-The course consists of seminars including in-depth discussions of selected state-of-the-art topics within the biological and geosciences, including emerging research directions and recent publications.?
+This research-oriented special syllabus course, onducted at the National History Museum (NHM), combines reading, presentations and discussions on current research topics in natural history.
+The course consists of seminars with in-depth discussions of selected state-of-the-art topics within the biological and geosciences, including emerging research directions and recent publications.?

 Learning outcome